Updated: May 9

-We do our shopping and purchase our hair care products and assume we are doing the right things for hair health.
-Through promotion and marketing, leading us to believe that some of the products available today are things we can’t do without it.
+We do our shopping, purchase our hair care products, and assume we are doing the right things for hair health.
+Promotion and marketing, leading us to believe that some of the products available today are things we can’t do without it.
 But is that true?

-To find the answer, you must first look at the structure of hair.
-Below the skin is the hair follicle, the sebaceous gland, and blood vessels.
-The hair is made up of protein.
+To find the answer, you must first look at the structure of the hair.
+Below the skin are the hair follicle, the sebaceous gland, and blood vessels.
+The protein made up our hair.
 When you brush your hair, it causes the sebaceous gland to produce sebum.
 This oily substance coats and protects the hair from the elements.
 It also stimulates the blood vessels to provide the nourishment your hair needs.
 Brushing your hair and or massaging the scalp is beneficial to hair health.

 With commercial products, most shampoos and conditioners contain harsh chemicals and synthetic products.
 In shampoos, that means it can over clean your hair and strip it of its precious oils.
 Now you need to condition it to replace the oils.
 It can harm the scalp and hair follicles.
 It is the same with laundry detergents.
 They are loaded with fillers and less actual soap so that they can sell you more detergent.
 It’s a money-making strategy that has worked, so they will continue to do so.

-Are you like most people, you’ve read the labels but don’t have a clue as to what the ingredients are and what their function is.
+Are you like most people?
+You’ve read the labels but don’t know what the ingredients are and what their function is.

 Here it is in layman’s terms: